 Sunday, May 27, 2018

-In one of his articles, renowned cricket writer Simon Barnes said, “The Pakistan side always has that element of danger.
+Renowned cricket writer Simon Barnes once wrote, “The Pakistan side always has that element of danger.
 It doesn’t matter who is in the team, it always seems that the normal mechanism of control doesn’t exist.
 No Pakistan side ever acts as you expect.
-This makes them most thrillingly watchable side in world cricket.
-You do not know whether they will come together in an explosion of sumptuous talent, or whether they will collapse like a soufflĂ©.
-Cornered Tigers, or cornered chickens.
-They might be majestic; they might tear an opponent in half; they might tear each other in half.
-You just don’t know”.
+This makes them the most thrillingly watchable side in world cricket.”

 Thank You